ucdrstdenis/The-Awareness/README.md

 I'm posting this note because I have no other way of getting in touch, and I knew you would find this page, now that I understand how to display awareness projection (Another name for 'feel the sound' technology) 3.21.25

 This paper is private.
-It will not be published, and it will be held internal for the owners of this technology, two of which are Taylor and Tay Swift (Taylor last_name_unknown)
+It will not be published, and it will be held internal for the owners of this technology, two of which are Taylor and Tay Swift (Tay last_name_unknown)

 Please reach out when you read this: robstdenis@icloud.com